 Quick tip: If you want to be displayed only the free fonts, you can select ‘Only free or free alternatives’ from the ‘Options‘ button.
 I suggest you to display all fonts, for more results.

 Step 3.
 Checking the results

 The results came back really fast.
 The font’s name used by Kelsey is: ‘Wild Spirit‘ by Sam Parrett.
-And, another 70+ alternatives to choose that almost resembles the font, which is absolutely amazing.
+Moreover, another 70+ alternatives to choose that almost resembles the font, which is absolutely amazing.

 With its huge font gallery and a very high processing speed, it is a fun tool to try out.